Johannes Itten: Life and work

 In 1919 he invited Gertrud Grunow, to teach a course on the "theory of harmony" at the Bauhaus.
 This involved using music and relaxation techniques with the aim of improving the students' creativity.

 In 1920 Itten invited Paul Klee and Georg Muche to join him at the Bauhaus.
 He published a book, The Art of Color, which describes his ideas as a furthering of Adolf Hölzel's color wheel.
 Itten's so called "color sphere" went on to include 12 colors.

-In 1924, Itten established the Ontos Weaving Workshops near Zurich, with the help of Bauhaus weaver Gunta Stölzl.
+In 1924, Itten established the Ontos Weaving Workshops near Zürich, with the help of Bauhaus weaver Gunta Stölzl.

-Itten was a follower of Mazdaznan, a fire cult originating in the United States that was largely derived from Zoroastrianism.
+Itten was a follower of Mazdaznan, a neo-Zoroastrian religion founded in the United States.
 He observed a strict vegetarian diet and practiced meditation as a means to develop inner understanding and intuition, which was for him the principal source of artistic inspiration and practice.
 Itten's mysticism and the reverence in which he was held by a group of the students, some of whom converted to Mazdaznan (e.g. Georg Muche), created conflict with Walter Gropius who wanted to move the school in a direction that embraced mass production rather than solely individual artistic expression.
 The rift led to Itten's resignation from the Bauhaus and his prompt replacement by László Moholy-Nagy in 1923.
 From 1926 to 1934 he had a small art and architecture school in Berlin, in which Ernst Neufert, the former chief-architect of Walter Gropius at the Bauhaus, taught as well from 1932 to 1934.

 Itten's works exploring the use and composition of color resemble the square op art canvases of artists such as Josef Albers, Max Bill and Bridget Riley, and the expressionist works of Wassily Kandinsky.